 System administrators routinely monitor system availability and performance.
-Employers will ask a sys admin these two interview questions to gauge their ability to keep hardware running as expected and resource utilization within acceptable levels, schedule tasks like backups, note errors and examine key event logs, and so on.
+Employers will ask a sysadmin these two interview questions to gauge their ability to keep hardware running as expected and to keep resource utilization within acceptable levels, schedule tasks such as backups and note errors, examine key event logs, and so on.

 Data center decisions require solid metrics.
 Focus your answer on the key performance indicators (KPIs) that serve your current role.
-These can range from granular server-level metrics like CPU, memory and disk utilization to the number of virtual workloads per host, power density and so on.
+These can range from granular server-level metrics such as CPU, memory and disk utilization to the number of virtual workloads per host and power density.

 Note how each KPI is important to the business.
-Perhaps you're watching the number of VMs per host or server resources because you're trying to improve VM consolidation by recovering underutilized resources.
+Perhaps you watch the number of VMs per host or server resources in an attempt to improve VM consolidation by recovering underutilized resources.
 If you don't know why you watch each KPI specifically, it can be a red flag.

-Put a practical spin on your conversation by citing specific monitoring and management tools like SolarWinds, ManageEngine and Nagios.
+Put a practical spin on your conversation by citing specific monitoring and management tools, such as SolarWinds, ManageEngine and Nagios.
 Compare them to those used by your potential employer -- it shows that you're comfortable transitioning from one tool set to another.

 What's the toughest problem that you've ever solved?

-This is where an interview can really push a candidate.
-System administrators need to be expert troubleshooters, able to identify and resolve problems in hardware, software, networks, services and applications.
+This is where an interviewer can really push a candidate.
+System administrators must be expert troubleshooters and must be able to identify and resolve problems in hardware, software, networks, services and applications.

 Some system administrator interviews include a short troubleshooting test of a common problem scenario.
 Highlight a recent experience to underscore your diagnostic process and expertise.
-In just one example, you can explain how you identify a problem, use system logs to narrow down the issue, test performance with common tools like PerfMon, use PowerShell to query or change configuration data, and other subsequent steps that led to a resolution.
+For example, you can explain how you identify a problem, use system logs to narrow down the issue, test performance with common tools such as PerfMon, use PowerShell commands to query or change configuration data, and other subsequent steps that led to a resolution.

 We're in the process of virtualizing the server fleet.
-How would you manage this process?
+How would you manage this project?

 This question invites a discussion of strategy rather than technology.
 In a leadership role, how would you justify, organize and execute the deployment of a new technology in the data center?
-This is how IT will deliver the cost-effective services that will keep the business competitive.
+This is how the IT department delivers the cost-effective services that keep businesses competitive.

-This is a terrific opportunity to stand out as manager material.
+This is an opportunity to stand out as manager material.
 Talk about evaluating the hypervisors, how you determine which workloads to virtualize, performance testing and workload protection decision-making processes, and how to get the most user and business benefit from virtualization.